marcosh/crem/README.md

 Further documentation can be found in the [docs](/docs) folder.

+The [examples](/examples) folder contains a lot of examples, from simple machines to complex ones describing entire workflows.

+Be sure to check out also the [spec](/spec) folder, where all the tests of the application are included, to see in practice what you can do with `crem`.

 ## development

 This is a Haskell Cabal project that uses Nix for development.
 Nix is optional but recommended.